agentic-develop-playground/meeting-platform/README.md

 #### 2.Config

-+ Get the config and vault-config from the [meeting-deploy](https://github.com/opensourceways/meeting-deploy/tree/main/meeting-platform)
++ Get the config and vault-config template from the [meeting-deploy](https://github.com/opensourceways/meeting-deploy/tree/main/meeting-platform)
 + Replace environment variables with the correct configuration.

 + Set the environment variables for config and vault-config.